🚽 Toilet Training for Autistic Boys Made Easy

 Perfect for Autistic Boys: Evidence-Based Toilet Training

-Toilet training can be particularly challenging for children with autism spectrum disorder due to sensory sensitivities, communication differences, and need for predictable routines.
-This app addresses these specific challenges with research-backed strategies including visual supports, task analysis, positive reinforcement, and sensory accommodations.
+Toilet training can be particularly challenging for children with autism spectrum disorder due to sensory sensitivities, communication differences, and the need for predictable routines.

-Key Autism Considerations: The app uses large visual cues, predictable step sequences, optional sound controls, calming colors, immediate positive feedback, and self-paced progression – all essential elements for successful autism intervention.
+Key Autism Considerations: The app uses large visual cues, predictable step sequences, and immediate positive feedback — essential elements for successful autism intervention.

 Toilet Training & Autism: Frequently Asked Questions